-Most of us experience moments where we struggle to move forward.
-We may have detected that something vital had shifted — yet we hang on to a role (or a freelance gig or a team membership) that doesn’t really suit us.
+Most of us have experienced moments where we struggle to move forward.
+We may have detected that something vital has shifted, yet we hang on to a role (or a freelance gig or a team membership) that doesn’t really suit us.

 In many cases, the signals to explore alternatives are completely missed.
 Often overwritten by our dismissive inner monologue.